Broadland District Council's Strategic and Delivery Plan

 What are our plans?

-- Further develop in delivering for a new community hub, including a GP surgery, in Taverham.
+- Further develop work to deliver a new community hub, including a GP surgery, in Taverham.

 - Deliver recycling initiatives to improve our recycling rates.